ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 Choose which pair partner is going to create the repo&mdash;that pair partner should be the one that is logged into github.com.

-To create the repo follow the instructions at the link: [GitHub create repo Method 2](http://ucsd-cse-spis-2019.github.io/topics/github_create_repo/#method2).
+To create the repo follow the instructions at the link: [GitHub create repo Method 2](http://ucsd-cse-spis-2019.github.io/topics/github_create_repo/#method2) (make sure the repo you create is a private repo).

 As you follow these instructions, create:
-* a private github repo under the `ucsd-cse-spis-2019` GitHub organizaiton,
+* a **private** github repo under the `ucsd-cse-spis-2019` GitHub organization,
 * with the name `spis19-lab02-Name1-Name2` where,
     * `Name1` is the first pair partner's preferred first name
     * `Name2` is the second pair partner's preferred first name